ZhongYingkc/newest/content/publication/conference-paper3/index.md

 abstract: This paper presents the architecture, features, and capabilities of SimUAVs.
 Leveraging Unreal Engine (UE), AirSim APIs, and ROS (Robot Operating System), our platform enables realistic simulations, mirroring real-world conditions and facilitating research in UAV technology.

 # Summary.
 An optional shortened abstract.
-summary: In this paper, we present a platform named SimUAVs enabling realistic simulations and facilitating research in UAV technology.
+summary: In this paper, we conducted within-subject repeated-measures experiments on 22 participants in an HMD-based immersive environment, to explore the correlation between viewing experience and comprehensive factors.

 tags: [Human-computer Interaction] [User Experience]